International Scout

 The International Scout is an off-road vehicle produced by International Harvester from 1960 to 1980.
 Created as a competitor for the Jeep CJ, the Scout was the precursor of more sophisticated SUVs, including the Ford Bronco, Chevrolet Blazer, and the later Jeep Cherokee.

-Produced for two generations, the Scout was designed as an open-top two-door truck as a base vehicle with options to configure it as a station wagon, half-cab pickup truck, or a soft-top convertible.
+The Scout was designed as an open-top two-door truck as a base vehicle with options to configure it as a station wagon, half-cab pickup truck, or a soft-top convertible.

 International Harvester assembled the model line in its facility in Fort Wayne, Indiana.

 History

 The first model, a 1961 Scout 80, as a pickup with a removable hardtop.
 A full cap was also available, known as the Travel-Top.

 International Harvester began building trucks and pickups in 1907.
 In 1953, International began selling a truck-based people carrier, the Travelall.
 During the late 1950s, International began to design a competitor for the two-door Jeep CJ 4x4.
 The 1961 model year Scout 80 debuted in late 1960.

 Later, chief designer Ted Ornas recalled: